ivanli/docker-nginx/README.md

 docker-compose -f ./compose/html.yml up -d --remove-orphans
 ```

-There are a sample HTML compose file at  `./compose/html.yml` as well as PHP one `./compose/php.yml` to get you started.
+There are a sample HTML compose file at `./compose/html.yml` as well as PHP one `./compose/php.yml` to get you
+started.

 # Understanding Configurations

 Please note that the config files included in `/conf/*` directory are opinionated.
-They are working examples of a specific implementation preferences and needs.
+They are working examples of a

-We have provided two pre-built configurations.
-The first is for `html` based sites within `/conf/html/*` and the other is for `php` sites within `/conf/php/*`.
-The application will look for a config directory to use.
-This is done with the `NGINX_CONFIG` ENV variable.
-For example, if you are running a html based site and want to use the `/conf/html/*` configuration then set `NGINX_CONFIG=html`.
-If you want are running php and want to use the `/conf/php/*` configuration then set `NGINX_CONFIG=php`.
-If you have a custom config set like `/conf/<my-custom-config>/*` then set `NGINX_CONFIG=my-custom-config`.

-There is nginx default setup located here `/conf/basic/*`.
-Basic allows you to run nginx in a bare metal setup.
-Just set `NGINX_CONFIG=basic`
+specific implementation preferences and needs.

 ## Digging Into The `ENV` File

 The following are the core variables for the `ENV` config in `/conf`

 * `NGINX_DOCROOT` sets the default www directory.
 If you do not set this the images defaults to `/usr/share/nginx/html`
 * `NGINX_SERVER_NAME` sets the default server name in `nginx.conf`.
-If you do not set this it will default to `localhost`.
+If you do not set this it will default to
+`localhost`.

 **NOTE**: *`NGINX_SERVER_NAME` is the address of your server.
-Hence the use of `localhost` if you are doing local development or using `openbridge.com` or `apple.com` or `mydomainname.com`.
-Also, you should set this to the root domain.
+Hence the use of `localhost` if you are doing local
+*development or using `openbridge.com` or `apple.com` or `mydomainname.com`.
+Also, you should set this to the root
+*domain.
 For example, use `acme.com` vs `www.acme.com`.
 This will keep your Nginx `server_name` directive clean.
+If
-If you do not understand how NGINX uses this, [read their docs](http://nginx.org/en/docs/http/server_names.html)*.
+*you do not understand how NGINX uses this, [read their docs](http://nginx.org/en/docs/http/server_names.html)*.

-* `NGINX_CONFIG` sets the default configuration director for your image.
-See the `/conf` directory to review a `html` and `php` configuration
 * `NGINX_PROXY_UPSTREAM` sets the upstream server(s) for the reverse proxy to connect with.
-Since the proxy is local to the container you should use something like `localhost.com:8080`.
-If this is NOT set, it will default to `localhost:8080`
+Since the proxy is local to
+the container you should use something like `localhost.com:8080`.
+If this is NOT set, it will default to
+`localhost:8080`
 * `REDIS_UPSTREAM` sets the upstream Redis cache server(s) to connect with.
-If you are using compose you might reference the `redis` container `server redis01:6379;server redis02:6378;`.
-You might also set it by IP `server 1.2.3.4:6379; server 4.3.2.1:6379;`.
+If you are using compose you might
+reference the `redis` container `server redis01:6379;server redis02:6378;`.
+You might also set it by IP `server
+1.2.3.4:6379; server 4.3.2.1:6379;`.
 If this is NOT set, it will default to `server localhost:6379;`.

 If you are using PHP you will want to set the endpoint for `PHP-FPM`:

 * `PHP_FPM_UPSTREAM` sets the upstream server(s) to connect with.
-If you are using compose you might reference the `php-fpm01` container `server php-fpm01:9000;server php-fpm01:9001;`.
-You might also set it by IP `server 1.2.3.4:9000; server 4.3.2.1:9001;`.
+If you are using compose you might reference the
+`php-fpm01` container `server php-fpm01:9000;server php-fpm01:9001;`.
+You might also set it by IP `server
+1.2.3.4:9000; server 4.3.2.1:9001;`.
 If this is NOT set, it will default to `server localhost:9000;`

 You can set a collection of dummy files and certs for local testing:

-* `NGINX_DEV_INSTALL` Set to `true` if you want self-signed SSL certs installed and "hello world" HTML and PHP pages installed.
+* `NGINX_DEV_INSTALL` Set to `true` if you want self-signed SSL certs installed and "hello world" HTML and PHP pages
+installed.
 This is useful for testing.

-**NOTE**: Self-signed SSL certificates are always installed if the system does not detect them within the default cert location: `/etc/letsencrypt/live/${NGINX_SERVER_NAME}/`
+**NOTE**: Self-signed SSL certificates are always installed if the system does not detect them within the default cert
+location: `/etc/letsencrypt/live/${NGINX_SERVER_NAME}/`

 Check our the `/env` for more examples

 # Mounting Your Web App or Site Content